IamTheFij/docker-cloudflare-ddns/README.md

 # Docker Cloudfare DDNS

-Simple Docker image to dynamically update a Cloudflare DNS record.
+Simple Docker image that wraps an example script to dynamically update a Cloudflare DNS record.

 ## Usage

-All parameters are passed to the script using env variables, so export the following:

-    DOMAIN=sub.example.com
-    CF_API_EMAIL=admin@example.com
-    CF_API_KEY=00000000000000000000
+There are two things to configure.
+First, the domain that you wish to update needs to be provided as a command line argument.
+This can be done by adding it to the end of your run command (example in the Makefile) or by adding it as a command to your compose file.
+Eg:

+    ddns:
+      image: IamTheFij/cloudflare-ddns
+      command: ["example.com"]

+Your Cloudflare credentials can be passed in any way that [python-cloudflare](https://github.com/cloudflare/python-cloudflare) allows.
+Generally, either via envioronment variables:

+    CF_API_EMAIL=admin@example.com  # Do not set if using an API Token CF_API_KEY=00000000000000000000
+    CF_API_CERTKEY='v1.0-...'

+Or by providing a file mounted to the working directory in the image, `/src/.cloudflare.cfg` that contains something like:

+    [CloudFlare]
+    emal = admin@example.com  # Do not set if using an API Token token = 00000000000000000000
+    certtoken = v1.0-...

 Then run.
 To execute from this directory, you can use the convenient Make target.

     make run

-## Development

-The script is straight from the examples provided by Cloudflare on their Github.
-The latest version can be downloaded using:

-    make update